SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 ----------------------------------------------------------------------------------------------------
 ## Clear and transparent contributions

-> ##  CONTRIBUTING.md`.checklist`
+> ## `.checklist`
 >
+>  CONTRIBUTING file
->  - location root-project/CONTRIBUTING.md
+>  - location: root-project/CONTRIBUTING.md
->  - cheer: Give super nice welcome to contributors!
+>  - cheer: Give a super nice welcome to contributors!
 >  - introduction: Overview of the document
->  - how-to: cover the basics of expected contributions and times
+>  - how-to: Cover the basics of expected contributions and times
->  - style: Add a style guide or a reference to a syle guide {: .checklist}
+>  - style: Add a style guide or a reference to a existing syle guide {: .checklist}

 > ## `.challenge`